oyoclass/python3-doc/doc/extralibs/plyvel.md

 #### Iterate Over All Keys

-When a new key is insterted into the database, it is stored (and later returned) in <b>lexicographical order</b>:
+When a new key is insterted into the database, it is stored (and later returned) in **lexicographical order**:

 ```python
 import plyvel